boldbi/boldbi-docker/docs/single-image.md

 https://help.boldbi.com/embedded-bi/application-startup

 ## Shutdown and cleanup
-The command `docker-compose down` removes the containers and default network, but preserves your BoldBI database. <br /><br />
+The command `docker-compose down` removes the containers and default network, but preserves the volumes of Bold BI and PostgreSQL. <br /><br />
-The command `docker-compose down --volumes` removes the containers, default network, and the BoldBI database.
+The command `docker-compose down --volumes` removes the containers, default network, and all the volumes.